HelenusDB/document/README.md

 1. **bson-provider**: This module provides the BsonObjectCodec class for BSON serialization and deserialization.
 The class implements the ObjectCodec interface and provides methods for serializing and deserializing objects to and from BSON format.

 1. **gson-provider**: This module provides the GsonObjectCodec class for Gson serialization and deserialization.
 The class implements the ObjectCodec interface and provides methods for serializing and deserializing objects to and from Gson format.
-The class is located in the com.strategicgains.Papyrus.gson package.
+The class is located in the com.strategicgains.Document.gson package.

 ## Getting Started
-1. One requirement for using Papyrus is that entities **MUST** implement the `Identifiable` interface which needs a `getId()` method returning an `Identifier` instance containing the primary identifier components for the entity.
+1. One requirement for using Document is that entities **MUST** implement the `Identifiable` interface which needs a `getId()` method returning an `Identifier` instance containing the primary identifier components for the entity.

 1. Choose a serialization provider: BSON (recommended) and GSON are built-in.
 But if you want to use something that's already in your project, implement the `ObjectCodec` interface.

-1. Override the CassandraPapyrusRepository for each PoJo, defining the `PrimaryTable`s and `View`s for the resource (See: *Defining Keys*, below).
+1. Override the CassandraDocumentRepository for each PoJo, defining the `PrimaryTable`s and `View`s for the resource (See: *Defining Keys*, below).

 1. Override any methods needed in `AbstractDocumentObserver` to process entities before or after encoding or before or after storage.
 For example, encryption/decryption of the entity, event streaming for CUD operations, etc. Add your observer to the repository constructor using the `.withObserver()` DSL setter.